 As per Forrester’s Cloud Predictions 2023, economic uncertainty, cloud-native technology, and demands for data sovereignty will reshape cloud in 2023.
 Enterprises seeking to contain cloud spending will turn to third-party providers for a vendor-neutral view while moving heavily into cloud-native infrastructure for a growing number of workloads.
 A hyperscale cloud provider will buy a software-as-a-service (SaaS) provider, while hyperscalers will adapt to demands for greater efficiency and security.

 So, the cloud is the future for both – enterprises seeking modernization and increased productivity, and service providers seeking more revenue.
 But there are certain challenges for cloud service providers.
 Let’s ponder.

 Most organizations are embracing digital ways of doing business and are in the early stages of IT transformation and they are increasingly adopting cloud-based applications, as the cloud is fundamental to digital transformation strategies.
 These enterprises need the ability to provision and de-provision both apps and users with speed, to keep up with their business requirements while maintaining tight security and compliance.
 But there are some key business and technical challenges of migrating to the cloud, that these enterprises face.

 - Controlling the cloud costs.

-- The psychological barriers like – will the cloud be more secure than my internal data center?
+- Overcoming the psychological barriers like – will the cloud be more secure than my internal data center?
 Can my cloud provider maintain my uptime standards?
 Will their technical support address my problems quickly?

 - Connecting legacy systems with cloud applications.